-How to configure a wifi access point on ubuntu server using netplan
+Configuring a wifi access point on ubuntu server with netplan

-This article is practical for home servers and infrastructure.
-It is unlikely that what is described in this article will be relevant for production.
+This is practical for home servers and personal infrastructure.
+It is unlikely to be relevant for production environments.

-Why would you need an access point on a server?
+Why would we need an access point on a server?

-• You can get an additional connection channel to your home server for those cases when the main router does not work for some reason.
+• We get a backup connection channel to our home server when the main router is down for any reason.

 Installing the required package